 A common way of making monsters or fantastic creatures is to simply take existing animals and combine their parts.
 For instance, the Chimera (lion head, goat body, snake tail) or the Minotaur (bull head, human body).
 Also common is to simply take an existing animal and vary it a simple way - Pegasus is a horse, but with wings, hippocampi have the heads and front bodies of horses but the tails of fish, etc.

 Compare Fusion Dance and Two Beings, One Body, which is when two characters are combined.
 Mix-and-Match Critters may be the result of Hot Skitty-on-Wailord Action.
-If both creatures are already mythological/magical/whatever and get mixed, they become a Hybrid Monster.
+If both creatures are already mythological/magical/whatever and get mixed, they have a newborn Hybrid Monster and if mundane they can end up with a Patchwork Kid.
 Application of the principle to humans may count as Bio-Augmentation, see also Mix-and-Match Man.

 The world of Tengen Toppa Gurren Lagann is populated with creatures ranging from the apparently delicious Molepig, to the truly bizarre Grapehippo◊.
 The Grapehippo is the director's favorite character.

 The Chimera Ants in Hunter × Hunter are like this, as the queen can spawn soldier/grunts with traits from any creature she has consumed.
 And by the end of the arc, she has consumed pretty much an entire country's worth of animal life, and it's almost impossible to tell just how much of what creature went into her final creations.
+Including humans, and with it their Nen potential.
 Hunter × Hunter also has naturally-occurring fox-bears and spider-eagles.

 In an early episode of One Piece, Luffy and his crew stumble upon an island full of creatures like this, including a fox with a coxcomb and rooster's tail, a pig with a lion's mane, and a snake with rabbit ears.